David Kushner (writer)

-David Kushner is a writer who has contributed to many publications, including Wired, The New York Times, Rolling Stone, Spin, IEEE Spectrum and Salon.
+David Kushner is an American writer who has contributed to many publications, including Wired, The New York Times, Rolling Stone, Spin, IEEE Spectrum and Salon.

 Career

 From 1994 to 1996, Kushner worked as a senior producer and writer on the SonicNet website.

 Works

 The first edition of Kushner’s non-fiction book, Masters of Doom, was published in 2003.
 His second non-fiction book, Jonny Magic and the Card Shark Kids, was published in 2005.
 Kushner's book, Levittown: Two Families, One Tycoon, and the Fight for Civil Rights in America's Legendary Suburb, was published in 2009.

 Jacked: The Outlaw Story of Grand Theft Auto

 In 2012, his narrative non-fiction book Jacked: The Outlaw Story of Grand Theft Auto was published.
 Jacked provided an inside look at the inner-workings of the video game company Rockstar Games, makers of the controversial Grand Theft Auto series, and attorney Jack Thompson's attempt to destroy it.
 The book served as the basis for the film The Gamechangers.